Oddlet: Tycho Brahe Β· 1 min read

 - Moose/elk death β Britannica mentions the pet moose.
 The story of it dying after drinking beer and falling down stairs is widely reported in historical accounts, occurring at Landskrona castle in 1591.

-The Shoemaker Who Became a Bear
+The God Who Lost a Sandal

 Wonder, delivered.